dpays/esteem8app.github.io/docs/work-the-system/strategies/projects/Make a presentation text and infographics/README.md

 **Concern:** A lot of various things

-**Objective** Provide a design to read and visualise short and simple explanation about the esteem8 projects and advantage in a markdown or html format.
+**Objective:** Provide a design to read and visualise short and simple explanation about the esteem8 projects and advantage in a markdown or html format.

 linked to:
 * [Project](https://github.com/esteem8app/esteem8app.github.io/projects/13)